Age Discrimination in Employment

 Federal and state laws prevent an employer from discriminating against job applicants and employees on the basis of age.
 The best known example of these laws, the federal Age Discrimination in Employment Act (ADEA), prohibits employers from discriminating against employers and applicants who are 40 years of age and older based on their age.
 Following is a discussion of the ADEA and its protections for older workers.

-Note: In addition to the ADEA, another federal law prohibiting age discrimination in employment is the Older Workers' Benefit Protection Act, which makes it illegal for employers to use an employee's age as a basis for discrimination in benefits and retirement.
+In addition to the ADEA, another federal law prohibiting age discrimination in employment is the Older Workers' Benefit Protection Act, which makes it illegal for employers to use an employee's age as a basis for discrimination in benefits and retirement.
+Also, see Federal Employment Discrimination for a general overview of anti-discrimination laws.

 Provisions of the ADEA